 Arizona's Department of Public Safety knows that there are about 14,500 sex offenders in the State of Arizona (2012).

-How Is the Risk Established and What do the Levels Mean?
+How Risk Is Established and What the Levels Mean

 - Level 1 Offenders: Law enforcement agencies

 - Level 2 Offenders: Registered community organizations involved with children and staff members at those facilities who deal directly with children or victims.

 - Level 3 Offenders: Same as Level 2, above.
 Additionally, neighbors of the offender are notified.

 Information about Level 2 and Level 3 offenders are also available online as mentioned at the beginning of this article.
 Information on Level 1 offenders is not available to the public.